Calibrate your Monitor

 Adobe Lightroom Setup

 In Lightroom, there are no color spaces to choose until you export an image.
 In the Export screen, go down to the "File Settings" section.
 There is a pull-down menu for Color Space.
-We recommend selecting either Adobe RGB (1998) or sRGB.
+Ensure it is set to sRGB.

 Proofing with ICC Profiles